Mathematics education in the United Kingdom: History

 The School Certificate was established in 1918, for education up to 16, with the Higher School Certificate for education up to 18; these were both established by the Secondary Schools Examinations Council (SSEC), which had been established in 1917.

+1950s

+The Association of Teachers of Mathematics was founded in 1950.

 1960s

 The Joint Mathematical Council was formed in 1963 to improve the teaching of mathematics in UK schools.
 The Ministry of Education had been created in 1944, which became the Department of Education and Science in 1964.
 The Schools Council was formed in 1964, which regulated the syllabus of exams in the UK, and existed until 1984.
 The exam body Mathematics in Education and Industry in Trowbridge was formed in 1963, formed by the Mathematical Association; the first exam Additional Mathematics was first set in 1965.
+The Institute of Mathematics and its Applications was formed in 1964, and is the UK's chartered body for mathematicians, being based in Essex.

 Before calculators, many calculations would be done by hand with slide rules and log tables.

+The Nuffield Mathematics Teaching Project started in September 1964, lasting until 1971, to look at primary education, under Edith Biggs, from the Schools Inspectorate.
+The Nuffield Foundation Primary Mathematics Project began, with the 'Mathematics for the Majority Project', for the years up to 16, for slow learners.

 1970s

 Decimal Day, on 15 February 1971, allowed less time on numerical calculations at school.
 The Metric system has curtailed lengthy calculations as well; the US, conversely, largely does not have the metric system.

+At Ruskin College on Monday 18 October 1976 Labour Prime Minister Jim Callaghan made a radical speech decrying the lack of numeracy in school leavers, possibly prompted by the William Tyndale affair in 1975.
+The Prime Minister also questioned why so many girls gave up science before leaving secondary school.

+But the Labour Party, instead, took curriculum change slowly, merely setting up the Committee of Inquiry into the Teaching of Mathematics in Schools, under Sir Wilfred Cockcroft, with Hilary Shuard and Elizabeth Williams.
+The subsequent report Mathematics Counts, was published in 1982; it offered few radical changes.

+In March 1977 the government had a £3.9m scheme to recruit 1,200 more teachers.
+In England and Wales, there was a shortfall of 1,120 Maths teachers, 424 in physical sciences, and 525 in Design and Technology.
+It would be paid for by the Training Services Agency, and run by the Local Government Training Board.
+The scheme was open to people over 28, who had not attended a higher education course in the last five years.